mknx/smarthome/logic.md

 `source` the reason for triggering
 `value` a variable.
-`dt` timezone aware datetime object, which specifies the triggering time But watch out, if something else triggers that logic before the given datetime, it will not be triggered at the specified time!
-E.g. setting the `cycle` attribute to 60 seconds it does not trigger after the next scheduled execution.
+`dt` timezone aware datetime object, which specifies the triggering time

 ### sh.scheduler.change()
 This method changes some runtime options of the logics. `sh.scheduler.change('alarmclock', active=False)` disables the logic 'alarmclock'.
 Besides the `active` flag, it is possible to change: `cron` and `cycle`.